DeadPieGamer/Code-Jam-Group-201/README.md

   Nathan Sean Littlefield
   Meleese Kærhavn

-  In Github Repository, the file ``Code Jam`` contains the interactive story of Clara that breaks her leg and visits the doctor to get a cast on her leg.
+  In Github Repository, the folder ``Code Jam`` contains the Unity Project.
+The executable files can be found in the folder ``Builds``.
+It plays the interactive story of Clara that breaks her leg and visits the doctor to get a cast on her leg.